The Value of Downtown report: Birmingham

 The International Downtown Association, IDA for short, empowers place management leaders like REV Birmingham with knowledge, research and public policies for strengthening downtowns.
-Data is essential in this line of work: we must deeply understand the place to make actionable plans to improve it.
+Data is essential in this line of work: We must deeply understand a place to make actionable plans to improve it.

-IDA worked with REV in partnership with downtown property owners organized as the City Center District Management Corporation (CCDMC) and CAP to publish the Birmingham edition.
+IDA worked with REV in partnership with downtown property owners organized as the Downtown BHM Business Improvement District (BID) and CAP to publish the Birmingham edition.
 The report is a detailed baseline from which Birmingham organizations, companies and leaders can track progress over time.

 So where does Birmingham stand in relation to other downtowns?
 That’s where the Vitality Index comes in.
 The index, which updates as new data becomes available, builds upon IDA’s research in the Value of Downtown report and measures vitality through economy, inclusion and vibrancy scores.